 Return to China via India

-Because of the civil war raging in China at the time, when Mathew returned to China in the late summer of 1928, they went through India to China, passing through some magnificent scenery on the way.
+Because of the civil war raging in China at the time, when Mather returned to China in the late summer of 1928, he went through India to China, passing through some magnificent scenery on the way.